EssentialsX/Website/pages/wiki/Module-Breakdown.md

     * /list - List players currently online on Minecraft
 * & more...

-For more information on how to set up EssentialsX Discord, check out [[Discord-Tutorial|the tutorial]]!
+For more information on how to set up EssentialsX Discord, check out [the tutorial](/wiki/Discord-Tutorial.html)!

 ## EssentialsX XMPP